Elardo-6969/camia_ElardoMatunog/README.md

 Unit Cost (₱): 25

-After clicking submit, the table will update based on the inputted information.
+After clicking submit, an updated table will appear based on the inputted information.

 If the current balance was: